 Processing Time for the Indonesian Visas

-Most Tourist Visas to Indonesia are processed within 5 working days.
-However, the time may be prolonged, depending on various factors, such as the number of submissions, the completeness of documentation, or holidays.
+Many Electronic Visas to Indonesia are processed within 5 working days.
+However, the time may be prolonged, depending on various factors, such as the number of submissions, the completeness of documentation, the type, or holidays.

 Other permits may take a longer time, for example, D1 visa processing is usually up to 10 business days.